ChrisCheerios/Milestone/README.md

 ## Recommended Steps for Testing the App:
 * Register.
 * Make a New Goal - name it anything, but set a target quantity of ~10,000.
-* Navigate to the goal's page, and then upload the test-csv file I've provided (example_progress_log.txt) to populate the goal with some data.
+* Navigate to the goal's page, and then upload the test-csv file I've provided (example_progress_log.txt) to quickly populate the goal with some sample data.

 ## Key Files/Directories